-You can protect your house, your things or other stuff you own using property insurance.
-Depending on the contract, you get compensated when your insured property gets damaged or lost via acts of God (natural calamities) or acts of man (theft, natural calamities and more).
+You can protect your house, your things, or other stuff you own using property insurance.
+Depending on the contract, you get compensated when your insured property gets damaged or lost via acts of God (natural calamities) or acts of man (theft, natural calamities, and more).

 • Disability Insurance

 This insurance provides income to a person who gets a disability that prevents him from working.
 A short-term version can pay for medical bills and other needs, while a long-term one for that person’s expenses moving forward.
-It sort of helps in making disabilities suck a bit less.
+It sort of help in making disabilities suck a bit less.